Monopulence!

-"Monopulence!" is the third episode of the seventeenth season for the American reality competition television series RuPaul's Drag Race, and the 226th episode overall.
-The episode first aired in the United States through cable network MTV on January 17, 2025.
+"Monopulence!" is the third episode of the seventeenth season of the American reality competition television series RuPaul's Drag Race, and the 226th episode overall.
+The episode first aired through cable network MTV on January 17, 2025.
 It was followed by an episode of the companion series RuPaul's Drag Race: Untucked.

-The episode asks the contestants to design a monochromatic outfit inspired from economics board game Monopoly.
-Sandra Bernhard serves as a guest judge, alongside regular panelists RuPaul, Michelle Visage, and Ts Madison.
+The episode's main challenge tasks contestants with designing a monochromatic outfit inspired from board game Monopoly.
+Sandra Bernhard is a guest judge, alongside regular panelists RuPaul, Michelle Visage, and Ts Madison.
 Sam Star wins the main challenge.
 Lucky Starzzz is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Joella to "(It's Just) The Way That You Love Me" (1988) by Paula Abdul.

 Episode

 The episode's main challenge tasks contestants with creating looks inspired by the board game Monopoly (pictured).

 All fourteen contestants return to the Werk Room after Hormona Lisa was saved from elimination because she pulled a correct lever on the previous episode.
-On a new day, RuPaul greets the contestants and reveals the main challenge: to design a Monopoly-inspired look for the runway.
-The category is "Monopulence", tasking contestants to create an outfit.
+On a new day, RuPaul greets the contestants and reveals the main challenge, which tasks contestants with designing a Monopoly-inspired look for the runway.
+The category is "Monopulence".
 The contestants draw cards to win money and determine which color to use for the challenge, then create their looks in the Werk Room.
 RuPaul visits to offer individual feedback and leaves the results of the Rate-A-Queen votes.
 The contestants review the results together, then continue to work on their runway looks.

 In the Werk Room on elimination day, Hormona Lisa removes rhinestones from her outfit, in order to comply with a rule requiring use of supplied materials.
-Jewels Sparkles and Onya Nurve have an argument over Onya stealing material from Jewels after Jewels helped Onya with her outfit.
+Jewels Sparkles and Onya Nurve have an argument over the latter stealing material from Jewels Sparkles, after Jewels Sparkles helped Onya Nurve with her outfit.